Maybe I’m showing my age with this one. Maybe I’m old as fuck. I mean…I do have like 3 gray ankle hairs (that’s between us obviously…)

 He wanted to be the enemy, even when most any person only ever wants to be the hero.

-Cause most people aren’t, right?
+Cause most people aren’t that different, right?
 In this sense, at least.

 We try to fit in.
 We mostly avoid attention at all, and negative attention completely.
 Cause we wanna be liked.
 We wanna be loved.
 We wanna be accepted by as many people as possible.

 Cause who in their right mind would want to be the outcast?
-Who would want to be the one in the room everyone is pointing at, yet saying nothing good about?
+Who would want to be the one in the room everyone is pointing at, staring at, whispering about, openly freaking hating?

 The Why of Marilyn Manson